<img alt="" src="https://secure.hall3hook.com/198371.png" style="display:none;">

 Lessor vs Lessee: What’s the Difference?

 Navigating leases can be a challenge, especially when it comes to distinguishing between a lessee and a lessor.
-Any lease requires two key players.
+At their very heart, leases require two key players.
 One is the lessor, the party that has an asset available for leasing, and the other is the lessee, the party that pays to use the asset.
 This lessee vs. lessor dynamic is at the core of lease accounting.

-But who is a lessor and a lessee?
-How do financial statements differ for both parties?
+But how do financial statements differ for both parties?
 What rights do lessees have?
 And why is using software to adhere to lessor/lessee accounting the best option for an organization?
 Let’s start with some definitions.

 What’s the Difference Between a Lessee vs. Lessor?